 Once I got up to my seat, I (of course) went a little picture crazy.
 At CenturyLink, the further up seats are in the 300 section, and that’s where we sat, but it’s PERFECT!
 The view is great because you can see everything, and on top of that you’re covered so it’s a bit warmer and less wet (if it was raining!).

 Kickoff started and I was just in awe of how dedicated and fun our Hawks fans are!
 When all the players were coming out on the field, it was so loud, I think we may have started an earthquake (again).
 When the game went on, and our Seahawks were leading the game majority of the time, I was so proud to be a fan and just be there in my home-city cheering on one of the best football teams in the league!

 After the game, the stadium usually clears out, but of course it’s still open for everyone to take pictures and explore.
 My family and I took pictures overlooking the stadium, and the staff sat there and talked to us about the game afterwards and they were so friendly and nice.

 Upon exiting, we took in the fun views from above all the fans at the bottom cheering and celebrating the big win.
 Around the stadium are facts and fun pictures about Seahawks' highlights and tokens from their most remembered games.

 I am so proud to live in Seattle and be a fan!
-Next season, I will definitely try to get up and go to more games, and I will ALWAYS recommend any local who has not been to a game to go, or any travelers who have not been to a football game at all to get to one, because the best experience for a first football game would definitely be at a Seahawks' game. #GOHAWKS!
+Next season, I will definitely try to get up and go to more games, and I will ALWAYS recommend to any local who has not been to a game to go, or any travelers who have not been to a football game at all, to get to one, because the best experience for a first football game would definitely be at a Seahawks game. #GOHAWKS!